Live even better! I’m sharing my best gifts of health and wellness.

 See more of my favorite kitchen items in the LiveBest Kitchen Equipment List.

-Expectant parents can learn how to Expect the Best before, during and after pregnancy.
-Written by registered dietitian Elizabeth Ward, this book is easy reading about nutrition and lifestyle tips to have the healthiest baby possible.
+Learn how to eat during and after menopause for optimal health.
+The Menopause Diet Plan is written by two registered dietitians this book is easy reading about nutrition and lifestyle tips to have the healthiest midlife possible.

 The Telomere Effect, a Revolutionary Approach to Living Younger, Healthier, Longer was one of the better health books I read this year.
 Coauthored by the Nobel Prize winner who identified telomeres’ role in the aging process, this book applies the science to real life.